dan2443/FaceRecognitionBrain/README.md

 # smart-brain app

-app that uses Clarifai api to detect a face within a photo.
+App that uses Clarifai api to detect a face in a photo.

-the app connected to smart-brain api.....
+The app connected to smart-brain-api through Heroku.